nocksock/beans/README.md

 - `BEANS_TASK`: Full path to bean file (e.g., `/path/to/project/.beans/beans-abc123.md`)

 **Working directory:** Launchers execute with CWD set to project root.

-Only launchers that are available (executable exists and is executable for file paths, or exists in PATH for command names) will be shown in the picker.

 ## Contributing